aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 Where $Q_l$ is the mass flow of liquid discharged through the hole (in kg/s), $c_d$ is the discharge coefficient which can be assumed to be 0.61[<sup id="fnref-6">6</sup>](#fn-6), $g$ is the acceleration due to gravity $9.81 m/s^2$ and the rest are as defined earlier.
 I am assuming, here, that the hole is circular for simplicity.

 {% capture footnote-6 %}
 <a name="fn-6"><strong>6</strong></a>: From AIChE/CCPS ([1999](#ccps-1999)) page 27, for sharp edged orifices and Reynolds numbers greater than 30,000 the discharge coefficient approaches 0.61, and the exit velocity is independent of the hole size.
-For a simple screening calculation one could also use a coefficient of 1.0, though that may be excessively conservative (large over-estimates end up wasting time modeling later)[↩](#fnref-6)
+For a simple screening calculation one could also use a coefficient of 1.0, though that may be excessively conservative (large overestimates end up wasting time modelling later)[↩](#fnref-6)
 {% endcapture %}